 The composition of the Nomination Committee is set out in Part I.A.2. of this Report.
-The majority of the Members of the Nomination Committee are Non-Executive Directors (including the Chairman) and the Chairman until 25/03/2020 was George Papaioannou, while from 26/03/2020 Takis Klerides took over the duties of the Chairman of the committee.
-The Terms of Reference of the Nomination Committee are set out in Part I under B.2., with reference also to paragraph 1.B.8..
+The majority of the Members of the Nomination Committee are Non-Executive Directors (including the Chairman).
+The Terms of Reference of the Nomination Committee are set out in Part I under B.2., with reference also to paragraph 1.B.8.